yumna-khan/scRNA-seq-analysis/README.md

 In total, the dataset comprises 156,572 cells and 25,129 gene features.
 Cells are categorized into two infection states: naïve and infected, enabling comparative analysis of transcriptional responses over time.

 ### 2. Quality Control
+The dataset was explored prior to quality control to examine metadata and assess the number of cells and genes.
+Quality control was performed by calculating the percentage of mitochondrial gene expression (`percent.mt`) as an indicator of cellular stress.
+Cells undergoing stress or apoptosis, which can occur during viral infections such as Influenza A virus (IAV), often exhibit elevated mitochondrial RNA content due to leakage of cytoplasmic RNA.
+Cells with mitochondrial percentages exceeding 10–20% were considered low quality and potentially non-viable (Osorio & Cai, 2020).

+To visualize the distribution of quality control metrics prior to filtering, violin plots were generated for each sample (grouped by `orig.ident`), displaying the number of detected genes per cell (`nFeature_RNA`), total RNA counts per cell (`nCount_RNA`), and the percentage of mitochondrial gene expression (`percent.mt`).

+Additionally, scatter plots were used to assess relationships between quality control metrics.
+A strong positive correlation was observed between `nCount_RNA` and `nFeature_RNA` (Pearson correlation = 0.83), indicating that cells with higher RNA counts tend to have more detected genes.
+In contrast, a weak correlation was observed between mitochondrial percentage and gene count (Pearson correlation = -0.06), suggesting that mitochondrial content is largely independent of gene complexity.

+Based on these metrics, cells were filtered to retain high-quality cells with `percent.mt < 10, nFeature_RNA > 200, and nFeature_RNA < 4000`.
+A new Seurat object containing only filtered cells was then created for downstream analysis.

 ### 3. Normalization & Scaling